Junior Sailing Courses

 CANSail 1 & 2 programs are designed for beginners to introduce the basic skills of sailing, including safety, seamanship and boat handling.
 On land, sailors will learn the basic elements of sail theory; the names for the parts of the boat and how to rig a boat.

 On the water sailors will focus on boat safety and boat handling skills and learn to find the wind direction, setting the sail, and steering.
 CANSail 1 & 2 sailors may use a RS Quest, Opti or Laser based on their progressive demonstration of skill and safety.

 CANSail 3 & 4 is a comprehensive course and is designed for intermediate to advanced level sailors, who have completed their CANSail 2.
 These two levels within the CANSail program focus on introducing sailors to advanced sailing techniques including sail trim, boat tuning, boat maintenance and introduction to racing.
 Boat handling in higher wind conditions, backwards sailing, and without a rudder are also fundamentals of these courses.
-A Club 420, RS Feva, Laser or Opti can be used by CANSail 3 & 4 sailors, depending on progressive demonstration of skill and safety.
+A Club 420, RS Feva, Laser or Opti may be used by CANSail 3 & 4 sailors, depending on progressive demonstration of skill and safety.

 Please note, CANSail 3 & 4 may require more time to achieve depending on the pace of sailor learning and demonstration.
 It will take a minimum of four weeks to accomplish the demonstration of the advanced sailing techniques and sailing theory.